NguyenAndrew/edd/README.md

     A --> C
 ```

-Let's say you decide to provide the WAV files yourself, you would color this box light-green (as shown in the key above).
+Let's say you decide to solve "Provide a WAV file" without AI assistance, you would color this box light-green (as shown in the key above).

-Let's say you try to make a program that plays a WAV file with AI assistance, and it works!
+Let's say you try to make a "Program that plays a WAV file" with AI assistance, and it works!
 Let's color this box green (as shown in the key above).

 ```mermaid
 graph LR